 Resourcefulness.
 We promote a discipline of resourcefulness at all levels of our company.
 We believe that resourceful teams add value by approaching problems with practical and actionable ideas.
 This resourcefulness creates efficiency and value which improves the client experience.

 Continuous Improvement.
-We continually re-invest in research and systems that improve our technology and service offerings.
+We continually re-invest in research and systems that improve our technology and enhance service offerings.
 We strive for vertical integration that streamlines the improvement process.
 We believe that the technology and solutions we deliver are the ultimate benchmark of our collective efforts.

 WaterTectonics was founded by Seattle entrepreneur, Jim Mothersbaugh, in 1999 with the vision of developing innovative water treatment technologies that would allow businesses to meet the demands of new and future environmental regulations.
 The company opened its first manufacturing and research facility at Fishermen’s Terminal in Ballard in 2000 and shortly after received Washington State Department of Ecology Approval to deploy its new WaveIonics electrocoagulation technology for surface water treatment at a high-profile remediation project on the shores of Lake Washington.
 The project was a success for the company, and they quickly grew to meet the regional demands of construction and remediation contractors.
 By the end of 2003, the company had grown to five employees and had acquired Eco Endeavors, a small environmental permitting and consultancy firm, to expand service offerings to its customers.